Looking for Small Business Supports?

-There are a number of sources of finance available to both start-up and established companies from both state agencies and private funding.
+There are a number of supports available to both start-up and established companies from state agencies.

-State Agencies that provide funding for start-up companies:
+State Agencies that provide support for start-up companies:

 - Local Enterprise Office